operasoftware/toolkit/README.md

 ## What is it?

-Chromium Reactor is a framework intended for building browser Web UIs.
+Chromium Reactor is a framework intended for building Web UIs for Chromium-based browsers.
-It utilizes the Chromium engine’s latest features and simplifies the development of user interfaces by providing a way to build native, modular and dynamic Apps and an enjoyable development experience.
+It utilises the engine’s latest features and provides a convenient way to build native, modular and dynamic web apps.

 ## Design principles

 * **native** - take advantage of the latest Chromium engine features,
 * **modular** - define each component, reducer, service as a separate module,
 * **dynamic** - build in discovery service, lazy-load required modules for flexibility or preload for performance,
-* **fast** - utilise virtual DOM, minimise the number of manipulations, benchmark all operations to ensure high performance,
+* **fast** - utilise virtual DOM, minimise the number of DOM modifications, benchmark all operations to ensure high performance,
-* **simple** - no millions of callbacks and events, utilise one-way model-to-view binding and dispatch commands to update the model,
+* **simple** - no millions of callbacks and events, utilise one-way model-view binding and dispatch commands to update the model,
-* **isolated** - reduce globals usage to bare minimum (module loader and constants)
+* **isolated** - reduce globals usage to bare minimum (module loader methods),
-* **deterministic** - no race conditions, understand all asynchronous operations,
+* **deterministic** - no race conditions, control all asynchronous operations,
 * **debuggable** - have fun during development, use live-reload, logging and time-saving "debug mode" tools.

 ## UI first

-It is a framework for building user interfaces, what pretty much requires just two things: rendering the UI and the way to load and manipulate the data.
-The UI is built as an isolated App operating in the specified DOM element.
-All dependencies shared with other Apps are stateless and all stateful modules are instantiated within the app.
+Building user interfaces pretty much requires just two things: a mechanism to render the UI and the way to load and manipulate the data.
+In Reactor the UI is built as an encapsulated app operating in its own sandbox and rendering DOM elements in the specified container.
+All dependencies shared with other apps are stateless and all stateful modules are instantiated within the app.

-### Create an App
+## Running an app
-The creation and execution of an App is as simple as possible:
+The creation and execution of apps is as simple as possible:

 ```js
 // import app definition